-Real estate Syndication is rapidly becoming more popular as commercial real estate investors seek to finance and structure larger deals and more individual investors consider these alternative assets for their portfolios.
+Real Estate Syndication is rapidly becoming more popular as commercial real estate investors seek to finance and structure larger deals and more individual investors consider these alternative assets for their portfolios.
 Many want to step up to create their own syndication.
-This can be complex from the start because there are a variety of ways to organize and many different variations of how money is funded and raised, returns on investments are offered, and how profit sharing are earned.
+This can be complex from the start because there are a variety of ways to organize and many different variations of how money is funded and raised, returns on investments are offered, and how profit sharing is earned.

 Legal & Organizational Structures

 Real estate investment trusts have historically been a key option to put together large real estate deals and portfolios.
 They can be either privately or publicly traded and listed on stock exchanges.
 REITs can actually be organized as corporations or trusts.
 They differ from other options as they must pay out at least 90% of their taxable income in dividends.
 In addition, you need at least 100 members to create a REIT.
 No fewer than five people can hold more than 50% of the shares.